appdev-lessons/using-rake-grade/content.md

 ---

 This output is not particularly beginner-friendly, but it is what the output of an automated test looks like in the real world, and developers spend all day reading output like this.
-In fact, this is what the the raw output from our `rake grade` command in your Codespace projects looks like; we just turn it into a beginner friendly format in our Grades interface.
+In fact, this is what the the raw output from our `rake grade` command in your codespace projects looks like; we just turn it into a beginner friendly format in our Grades interface.

 (We're working on making the graded code block results here more readable — stay tuned.)